mfogel/django-settings-context-processor/README.txt

 ---------- django-settings-context-processor ----------
 -------------------------------------------------------

 What does it do?
 ---------------
-Makes specified django settings visible in template rendering context.
+Makes specified django settings visible in the template rendering context.

 How does it do it?
 ------------------
-It takes the setting variable TEMPLATE_VISIBLE_SETTINGS, which should be an iterable of strings, and looks for a settings of that name.
-If it finds one, it places it in the template rendering context.
+django-settings-context-processor takes the settings variable TEMPLATE_VISIBLE_SETTINGS, which should be an iterable of strings, and looks for a settings of the name of each iterable.
+The name-value pair of this setting is then added to the template rendering context.

 Can I see an example?